Aliases for SLX1A Gene

 GeneCards Summary for SLX1A Gene

 SLX1A (SLX1 Homolog A, Structure-Specific Endonuclease Subunit) is a Protein Coding gene.
 Diseases associated with SLX1A include fanconi anemia, complementation group a.
-Among its related pathways are Resolution of D-Loop Structures and Homologous DNA Pairing and Strand Exchange.
+Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
 GO annotations related to this gene include crossover junction endodeoxyribonuclease activity and 5-flap endonuclease activity.
 An important paralog of this gene is SLX1B.

 UniProtKB/Swiss-Prot for SLX1A Gene

 Catalytic subunit of the SLX1-SLX4 structure-specific endonuclease that resolves DNA secondary structures generated during DNA repair and recombination.
 Has endonuclease activity towards branched DNA substrates, introducing single-strand cuts in duplex DNA close to junctions with ss-DNA.
 Has a preference for 5-flap structures, and promotes symmetrical cleavage of static and migrating Holliday junctions (HJs).
 Resolves HJs by generating two pairs of ligatable, nicked duplex products.